student320/Business_Insights/README.md

 - manufacturing_cost: Tracks the costs associated with producing goods, including materials, labor, and overhead.
 - post_invoice_deductions: Includes deductions applied after invoicing, such as discounts or returns.
 - pre_invoice_deductions: Contains deductions applied before invoicing, like early payment discounts or promotional offers.

+Atliq Hardware's data model can be seen below with a total row count of 1,858,329 records.

 The data model ERD can be found [here](https://lucid.app/lucidchart/5b5eb739-3350-4fd0-a3fe-c15e840668a5/edit?viewport_loc=156%2C-707%2C4403%2C1896%2C0_0&invitationId=inv_4b6bf689-a4f8-4b63-a49a-9fc6237df2b8)